 Pre-trained LLMs, such as GPT-4 [7] and Llama 2 [8], have demonstrated emergent capabilities in reasoning, planning, and motion planning [9]-[12].
 We hypothesize that LLMs could provide a general and domain-independent approach to modeling and planning interactive multi-human object and human-object-human task collaboration, given proper learning approaches.
 Learning to plan without a dataset can help with motion planning in outdoor settings, where currently, no dataset exists with extensive motion capture data.
-Utilizing humanoid robots in such settings is a significant hurdle, and effective use of planning via LLMs for fine-grained motion generation could help with humanoid-based motion and interaction in outdoor environments1 (Fig. 1).
-To capture the complex motion dynamics in collaborative settings, we propose a hierarchical motionspecific vector-quantized variational autoencoder (VQ-VAE) architecture that explicitly captures different motion-specific characteristics at different levels of abstraction, addressing the limitations of previous VQ-VAE models [13]-[15].
-We incorporate a diffusion model [14], [16], [17] for learning human motion in the latent space and propose a novel architecture to incorporate multi-human object interactions.
-We augment textual planning cues from LLM with codebookbased associations learned via VQ-VAE training, helping the diffusion model better learn to model according to the task description, given the complex interaction setting and associations.
-We showcase how plans and cues generated by LLMs can be utilized by the diffusion model for effective generation, demonstrating faster speed and greater generational diversity compared to other models.
+Utilizing humanoid robots in such settings is a significant hurdle, and effective use of planning via

-Fig. 1.
-Text to collaborative motion and generalized motion generation by COLLAGE, based on user-provided text prompts.
+Fig. 1: Text to collaborative motion and generalized motion generation by COLLAGE, based on user-provided text prompts.
 In the top image, a simulated humanoid robot adapts to the 3D terrain features based on the input text from the human collaborator.
-In the bottom image, the two human agents collaborate to handle an object using LLM-based planning via our architecture.
+In the bottom image, the two human agents collaborate to handle an object using LLMbased planning via our architecture.